TigerClips1/Origins-Pony/README.md

 This addon is going to allow you to have pony powers similar to Unicopia power mod in fabirc  by mine little pony team.

 ## Playable Races:
+- you can be any of these race you need to find a screat area that have all the races to you can change from the three tribe  to something you want on a minecraft server you made or you can change the order from 0 to 1 or higher then in the gui selection menu you can become those races but it's turn off for the server to i can use button/commandblock to change the races
 - Human: Minecraft Steve?
 Alex? plays the same as always.
 Gain access to one of a few basic Talents that buff your ability to mine or fight.

 - Goat: Not ready for the full experience?
 Goats are the first quadruped, but they can eat anything.
 Quadrupeds can move faster when they're not holding anything, but having four legs means faster exhaustion.
 Players can ride most quadrupeds.